Kaduna State: Geography

-The state is located at the Northern part of Nigeria's high plains.
+The state is located in the Northern part of Nigeria's high plains.
 The vegetation cover is Sudan Savannah type, characterized by scattered short trees, shrubs and grasses.
 The soil is mostly loamy to sandy.
 A substantial amount of clay is found also.

 Its northern half became Katsina state in 1987.
-The state is bordered by seven states.
-The Kaduna state is located between latitude 10 degree centi 38'58" N and 10 degree centi 25'36" north of the equator to longitude 7 degree centi 22'14" east and 7 degree centi 32'00" east of the Greenwich Meridian.
+The state is bordered by seven states: Zamfara for 117 km (73 miles) and Katsina for 161 km (100 miles) to the north, Kano to the north-east for 255 km, Bauchi and Plateau to the east, Nasarawa and Abuja Federal Capital Territory (for 45 km) to the south, and Niger to the west.
+The Kaduna state is located between latitude 10°38'58" N and 10°25'36" N and to longitude 7°22'14" E and 7°32'00" E.

-The state was ranked number four by total area of land and number three by population.
+The state was ranked number four by the total area of land and number three by population.

 The Kaduna River, a tributary of the Niger River, flows through the state.
 There are rocky stones in Zaria and Kogoro Hill.
 Many communities are prone to seasonal flooding during the rainy season.